xiaomiyao/TCPChatApp/README.md

 ### 📝 User Registration & Authentication

 - **Registration Message Structure:**
   The envelope now supports registration details under the type `"Register"`.
-Registration messages include a `User` object with a username and a password hash.
+Registration messages include a `User` object with a username and a password hash. 🔐
 - **Login Message Structure:**
   The envelope supports login requests under the type `"Login"`.
 The login message includes a `User` object containing the username and password hash.

-- **Server-Side Logic for Registration & Login:**
+- **Server-Side Logic:**
-  Upon receiving a registration request:

-  - Validates that the username and password hash are not empty.
+  - Validates that the username and password hash are provided.
-  - Checks for duplicate usernames in the in-memory store.
+  - Checks against duplicates using the database.
-  - Adds the new user if valid, returning an encrypted registration response.
+  - Adds new users through `UserRepository` and returns proper encrypted responses. ✅

-  Upon receiving a login request:

-  - Validates the incoming login details.
-  - Compares the provided credentials against the registered users.
+  - Compares provided credentials during login and returns an appropriate response. 🔑
-  - Returns an encrypted login response indicating success or failure.

 🔐 ## Encryption and Serialization

-- **Encryption**: All messages are encrypted before sending and decrypted upon receipt using a shared `CryptoHelper`.
+- **Encryption**: All messages are encrypted using an AES-based helper (`CryptoHelper`), ensuring safe transmission between client and server. 🔒
-- **Serialization**: Messages are serialized to JSON for transport between client and server.
+- **Serialization**: Messages are serialized to JSON for transport between client and server. ✨

 📁 ## File Structure

 - **Server**
-  - `TCPChatApp.Server\ClientHandler.cs`: Manages client connections, processes registration and login requests, and broadcasts messages.
+  - `TCPChatApp.Server\ClientHandler.cs`: Manages client connections, processes registration and login requests (now backed by a SQL database), and broadcasts messages.
+  - `TCPChatApp.Server\ChatServer.cs`: Initializes the server and repository, accepts clients, and handles communication.
+  - `TCPChatApp.Server\DataAccess\UserRepository.cs`: Provides methods to retrieve and store user data in SQL Server. 💾
 - **Client**
   - `TCPChatApp.Client\MainWindow.xaml.cs`: Contains UI logic for sending and displaying messages.
   - `TCPChatApp.Client\LoginWindow.xaml.cs`: Handles user login and registration using updated network helper functions.